dscheerens/ngx-webstorage-service/README.md

 npm install --save ngx-webstorage-service
 ```

-After having installed the `ngx-webstorage-service` package you might need to update your project configuration if you use tools like _SystemJS_ or _Karma_.
+After having installed the `ngx-webstorage-service` package you might need to update your project configuration depending on the build tools you use, e.g. _SystemJS_ or _Karma_.
-Usually you'll need to select the right bundle for each tool.
-The `ngx-webstorage-service` package provides the following bundles:
+The `ngx-webstorage-service` package is published in the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview).

-* An ECMAScript 6 bundle (used for tree shaking): `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.js`
-* An ECMAScript 5 bundle in ES6 module (ESM) format: `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.es5.js`
-* An ECMAScript 5 bundle with in universal module (UMD) format: `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.umd.js`

 ## Usage